itamarc/dirsynch/README.md

 You can see instructions of use and the history of the project in the [help file](www/DirSynch-help.html).

-This software was originally hosted in [SourceForge](https://sourceforge.net/projects/dirsynch/).
+This software was hosted in [SourceForge](https://sourceforge.net/projects/dirsynch/).
-For now, you can download the current release from there.
-The next releases will be published in GitHub.